tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Client Reaction Attack Mitigation {#flow-client-reaction}

-This attack relies on how clients react to SNI and certificate mismatch as an oracle.
+This attack uses the client's reaction to an incorrect certificate as an oracle.
 In particular, the attacker intercepts a legitimate ClientHello and replies with a ServerHello, Certificate, CertificateVerify, and Finished messages, wherein the Certificate message contains a "test" certificate for the domain name it wishes to query.
 If the client